Centralized Receivables Service

 You may also find useful information by accessing Frequently Asked Questions for Individuals and on our Resources for Payers.

 Resources for Agencies

 Do You Owe a Debt?

 Check your invoice or past-due notice for contact information.

 FAQs for Individuals Who Owe MoneyFrequently Asked Questions for Individuals

 Looking for Additional Legal Authorities?

 CRS is one of several debt collection programs offered by the Bureau of the Fiscal Service.
-Various public laws, statutes, and executive orders govern all of these programs.
-To learn about these legal authorities, visit Debt Management Services.
+Various public laws, statutes, and executive orders govern all these programs.
+To learn about these legal authorities, visit Debt Management.